 Price: $30 per month for the Live Plan with up to 25 attendees.
 The Automated Plan lets you conduct automated and on-demand webinars costing you $45 per month for the same number of participants.
-You can save 20% on both the plans by paying annually.
+Save 20% on both the plans by paying annually.
 To increase the capacity of your webinar rooms, you’ll need to pay more.

 The browser-based webinar tool makes it easy to customize your webinar room through its uncluttered interface.
-You can personalize your profile page with your brand colors, logos, and include information about upcoming events.
+Personalizing your profile page with your brand colors, logos, and include information about upcoming events is possible.
 The meetings room, webinar registration, and emails — all allow a healthy degree of customization with design.

 ClickMeeting lets you conduct presentations by uploading documents as slides, sharing your screen, and getting feedback from your audience by conducting polls & surveys.
 It even has an interactive whiteboard with text boxes, shapes, and drawing tools to illustrate your ideas.
 You can also stream your webinars live on YouTube and Facebook.

-Your audience can interact on your webinar through the moderated Q&A. The chat conversations are even available for simultaneous translations in 52 languages through Google Translate.
+Your audience can interact with you through the moderated Q&A. The chat conversations are even available for simultaneous translations in 52 languages through Google Translate.
 For urging your audience to take action, the software lets you present relevant offers at the right time of your event with custom CTAs.

 While you can record your webinars, you’ll need to download and share them manually.
-You also get stats on your webinar attendance and other relevant metrics at the end of your event.
+Stats on your webinar attendance and other relevant metrics are available at the end of your event.
 Overall ClickMeeting is a user-friendly webinar software that could work well for solopreneurs, and startups on a tight budget, though it’s a tad unstable and can give you poor performance.

 6. Zoho Meeting